|

 1-chlorobutane (if the fragment has no bromine atom).

-BUT, this is complicated by the isotopes of bromine!
+BUT, this is complicated by the isotopes of bromine

-81Br, which any fragment carrying a bromine
+81Br, so any fragment carrying a bromine

 atom should show up as twin peaks of intensity ratio ~1:1, two mass